pkibbey/lp-react-components/README.md

 ### Testing the project

-You can run the set of tests by running
+You can run the unit tests by running

 ```bash
 npm run test
 ```

-or this, if you want to see code coverage for the project
+or if you want to see code coverage for the project

 ```bash
 npm run coverage